bq/robopad/README.rst

 =======
-GAMEPAD
+RoboPad
 =======

-GamePad is an Android app that consists on a robots controller via the device's Bluetooth.
+RoboPad is an Android app that consists on a robots controller via the device's Bluetooth.
 You have several types of robots with differents types of control for each of them.
 The robots must be controlled by a Arduino board with a Bluetooth module.

 Right now, the type of robot that you can choose are the printbots designed in the Bq company or whichever robot with an Arduino board.